In this tutorial, I'll show you how to test for a bad fuel injector on your 1.3L equipped Suzuki Swift (or Chevy Metro).

 - P0304: Cylinder #4 Misfire.

-- The fuel injector's internal winding shorts or becomes ‘open’.
+- The fuel injector's internal winding suffers an open-circuit or open-circuit problem.
 This causes the fuel injector to stop injecting fuel.

 - The fuel injector becomes clogged and doesn't spray correctly or not enough fuel.